NailoTB/turkuMapper/README.md

 # Turku Archipelago Tile Renderer (Interview Pre-Task)

 This project aims to create a tile renderer for the Turku Archipelago, providing seamless scrolling of the map, the ability to jump to specific positions, and add markers based on latitude and longitude coordinates.
+Coordinate transformations between WGS84 and ETRS89 are handled by Proj library.

 ## Necessary Dependencies